-Setting a fire or setting fire to any university or personal property is not permitted.

-- F3.1 Students are not permitted to possess the following items: - Explosives (including fireworks and firecrackers) - Electric blankets - Electric signs - Flammable items (gasoline, turpentine, wood stains, lighter fluid, blow torch, etc.)
+- F2.4 Students are required to report any dysfunction of their fire alarm or other fire safety equipment in their room immediately. - F2.5 Students cannot cover up or remove their smoke detector. - F2.6 Students may be responsible for conducting monthly fire extinguisher checks for fire extinguishers located in their residential spaces. - F2.7 Setting a fire or setting fire to any university or personal property is not permitted. - F2.8 Students are not permitted to possess or store the following items: - Explosives (including fireworks and firecrackers) - Electric blankets - Electric signs - Flammable items (gasoline, turpentine, wood stains, lighter fluid, blow torch, etc.) - Space heaters